 Studies: These are descriptive, research-based presentations of information that can be on a narrow topic, such as a new law or piece of legislation.
 Studies are generally shorter than articles and range between 10 and 15 pages.

-If you are interested in writing an article for the NLB, we recommend that you contact the NEA Office of Legal Counsel (OLC) as soon as possible at: email@example.com.
+If you are interested in writing an article for the NLB, we recommend that you contact the NEA Divison of Nuclear Law (DNL) as soon as possible at: firstname.lastname@example.org.